-With the prevalence of cannabis legalization initiatives across the country, it’s no surprise that CBD oil has become more popular over the past few years.
-Discover over 7000 e-liquids available in a variety of nicotine strengths .
+With the prevalence of cannabis legalisation initiatives across the globe, it’s no surprise that CBD oil has become more popular over the past few years.
 Though most of us have heard of it, fewer know just what it is and what it does.
-In this guide, we’ll answer the most frequently asked questions about CBD oil.
+In this CBD lifestyle guide, we’ll answer the most frequently asked questions about CBD oil.

 CBD Oil: What Is It?

 As such, THC and CBD are the most important active components in cannabis, in terms of their effects on the body.
-There are some major differences between these two cannabinoids: while THC provides euphoric effects, CBD does not.
+There are some major differences between these two cannabinoids: while THC provides euphoric effects (known as a 'high') CBD does not.

 Are CBD and Marijuana the Same?